lpaolini/AccentaG4/README.md

 ```
 The “L” character, being the first byte of the message, has mark parity.

-Lenght information is necessary, as messages are not terminated and the receiver needs to know the message size upfront.
+Lenght information is necessary, as messages are not terminated and size is not fixed, thus the receiver needs to know the message size upfront.

 LCD data is a sequence of bytes, either printable (ASCII) or control codes, mostly for managing the cursor: